Unmanic/action.open-pr-to-unmanic-repo/README.md

 **Required** - A personal access token (PAT) used to push the PR branch and open the PR against the `pr_repo`.

 > [!IMPORTANT]
-> This PAT requires the `workflow` scope.
-For this reason we cannot use the automatically provided `github.token` in this task.
+> It is not possible to create a PR using the automatically provided `github.token` in this task.
+>
+> Create a PAT with these permissions:
+> - Metadata: RO
+> - Contents: RW
+> - Pull requests: RW

 ## Example usages